Bariatric surgeries produce weight loss through 2 approaches:

 Risks common to all weight-loss surgeries are:

-- Gallstones and gallbladder attacks -- these occur more often from rapid weight loss.
+- Gallstones and gallbladder attacks.
+These occur from rapid weight loss.

-- Scarring inside your belly -- this could lead to a bowel obstruction (blockage) in the future.
+- Scarring.
+This could lead to a bowel obstruction (blockage) in the future.

 These problems with a gastric band or access port may occur: